blogmywiki/Surias/README.md

 2170-2420 Random disasters.

-## Main variables in vague order of appearance.
+## Main variables in vague order of appearance

 Z$ Cursor controls to the bottom of the screen.